The Circus is in Town

 Scala provides all the tools we need to address this problem in a more comprehensive manner.
 In this talk we will walk through the creation of Bigtop Routes, a bidirectional mapping library that is both type-safe and developer-friendly.
 We will pay particular attention to the ways in which Scala language features, such as flexible syntax, implicit conversions, and a touch of type-level programming, help to simplify the task at hand.

-Update: Skills Matter have posted a video of the talk on their web site!
+The slides and code samples are all available from my Github page.
+Skills Matter have posted a video of the talk on their web site.

 UU and You: Learn Some Opa